kasramp/cheat-sheet-factory/container/kubectl.md

 layout: 2017/sheet
 updated: 2020-10-16
 keywords:
-    - "kubectl"
+  - kubectl
-    - "Kubernetes kubectl"
+  - Kubernetes kubectl
 prism_languages: [bash]
-intro: |
-  Kubectl cheat sheet
 ---

-Shortcuts
+Getting started
 ---------
 {: .-one-column}

-## Basics
+### Basics

 Kubernetes is a container orchestration service.
 It has a master node which we can communicate with it through `kubectl`.